Memeterr/Szakdoga-Info-Bsc-2021/README.md

 ## TODO

+* to be able to delete the image

 * kép tárolása, ha azt töltenek fel

+* show the canvas picture in the 'My Dashboards' menu

 * establish connection with mqtt
 	- if not possible with local broker, use a free cloud broker
+	- if nothing works, write a function that simulates data flow

 * when adding new device, the type should be selectable (maybe a button for each one?)
 	- these are predefined, so the user can't set their own type